 Frequently Asked Questions

-Q: What type of cars cost more to insure?
+What type of cars cost more to insure?

-A: There are a few types of cars that cost more to insure.
-Newer and more expensive models tend to raise your rates.
+Newer, flashy, and more expensive models tend to raise your rates.
 This is because they cost more to repair or replace.
 They may be more attractive to thieves.
 More powerful vehicles with larger engines also cost more to insure.
 SUVs, trucks, and sports cars are examples of high-performance vehicles with large engines.

-Q: What are the cheapest cars to insure?
+What are the cheapest cars to cover?

-Q: Does car color affect my auto insurance rates?
+Does car color affect my auto premium?